luotuoqingshan/SketchyCGAL/README.md

 Here `--timeout` specifies the time limit, and `--jobs` means the number of parallel jobs you want to run.
 Keep in mind that you should not set `--jobs` larger than the number of cores you have, which will downgrade the performance.

+# Contact
+If you have any question about my implementions of applying `SketchyCGAL` on these problems, feel free to email `huan1754@purdue.edu` or open an issue here.

 # Acknowledgement
 Thanks for the great toolbox `SketchyCGAL` which provides an easy-to-use interface and allows quick development of these experiments.